Filling a Vacancy

 Open Recruitment

-Open Recruitment is a competitive process that seeks a broad pool of qualified, diverse applicants and normally utilizes a search committee to screen, interview and identify a candidate for hire.
+Open Recruitment is a competitive process that seeks a broad pool of qualified applicants and utilizes a search committee to screen, interview and identify a candidate for hire.
+A search firm may also be used for this purpose.

-For employees that are hired into an Open Recruitment, there are multiple types of hires based on their relationship with the university.
+Employees hired through an Open Recruitment are defined by one of multiple hire types based on their relationship with the university:

 • New Hire: the selected candidate is not a current or former UCSC employee and has no employee record in UCPath.